dengc/Database/README.md

 > for big data,  flexible & efficient

 ### Why
+- improve programmer productivity by using a database that better matches an application's needs
+- improve data access performance via some combination of handling larger data volumes, reducing latency, and improving throughput

+### Trials
 - schema-less: "Implicit" no tables, no relations! just write and run (application) code to make the change in the DB
 - flexible: easy to add new types of data
 - scalable